chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_FAQ.md

 ```
 aws <command> <subcommand> <flags> [options and parameters (often S3 URL)]
 ```
-If you followed the above installation instructions, which did not include setting up credentials, use `--no-sign-request` as a `<flag>` in all of your AWS CLI commands to indicate that you are accessing the bucket without signing in.
+If you followed the above installation instructions, which did not include setting up sign in credentials, use `--no-sign-request` as a `<flag>` in all of your AWS CLI commands to indicate that you are accessing the bucket without signing in.

 The URL of the CryoET Data Portal is `s3://cryoet-data-portal-public`, and each dataset in the bucket has its own unique URL such as `s3://cryoet-data-portal-public/10000/TS_026`.